scalabridgelondon/lesson-plans/beginner/notes/week-1.md

-# Notes for Week 1 Questions
+# Notes for Beginner Week 1 Questions

 1. This questions ensures they have basic concepts correct.
 They'll need these concepts to scafold the rest of the concepts we'll learn.